ArtCodeStudio/gymnasium-otterndorf-website/README.md

 ### Clone

-This repository has submodules, so you need to pulling the latest submodules, too:
+This repository has submodules, so you need to clone this repository with it's submodules:

 ```sh
 git clone --recurse-submodules https://github.com/ArtCodeStudio/riba-nest-projects.git